Read below for information on where to go when you arrive on campus for move-in,

 All international students will be charged for USF student health insurance, which will show up in your student account.
 Make sure to update your mailing address in USF connect so that your health card will be sent to your United States address.

-To open a bank account you will need to bring your Certificate of Eligibility, passport, I-94 card, and cash to deposit.
+To open a bank account you will need to bring your Certificate of Eligibility, passport, Admission Record, and cash to deposit.
+To obtain your Admission Record you can visit the Customs and Boarder Protection website for Arrival Record Retrieval.
 Request to open a student checking account.
 You DO NOT need a Social Security Number to open a bank account.
 If the bank representative tells you that you need one, politely let them know that you know that you do not need one to open account.
 If they still want one, ask to speak with someone else at the bank.
 USF does not endorse any particular bank and there are many to choose from.
 Important things to consider are banking fees, bank locations, Automatic Teller Machine (ATM) locations, and wire transfer options with your bank in your home country.